argonne-lcf/balsam/docs/user-guide/installation.md

 ## Summit (OLCF)

-The `cryptography` sub-dependency of `globus-cli` can be troublesome on non-x86 environments, where `pip` will try to build from source.
+The `cryptography` sub-dependency of `globus-sdk` can be troublesome on non-x86 environments, where `pip` will try to build from source.
 One workaround is to create a conda environment with the `cryptography` dependency pre-satisfied, from which `pip install` works smoothly: